Soomgo-Mobile/react-native-use-modal/README.md

 const FooView = () => {
-  // Call the hook you declared earlier const simpleModal = useSimpleModal();
+  // Call the hook you declared earlier
+  // By calling the hook created with createUseModal, you can get an object that can display modal. const simpleModal = useSimpleModal();

   const handlePressButton = () => {